 In the subscription economy, quickly mitigating and minimizing churn is a critical driver of business success.
-It's debatable whether or not a 0% churn rate is possible, but companies can reduce their churn rate down to the optimal level.
+It's debatable whether or not a 0% churn rate is possible, however, companies can lower their churn rate down to a nearly optimal level.

 If you've boarded the Customer Success train, you probably already know why reducing churn is so important.
 In short, it's cheaper to retain and grow your existing customers than it is to acquire new ones.
-Retention is the best way to achieve business success, and guess what the opposite of retention is?
-Yup, churn can really hurt your company.
-Here's how to get started with churn mitigation.
+Retention is the best way to achieve business success, which is why churn sends so many businesses to the startup graveyard every year.

 Acquire The Right Customers

-This is huge, understanding your audience is numero uno when it comes to churn mitigation.
+This is huge, understanding your audience is crucial when it comes to churn mitigation.
 Bad-fit customers are meant to churn, but before they do, they’ll consume your Customer Success team’s time and resources.
 To make sure you are getting the right customers you should:

 - Align your pre-sales teams (Marketing, Sales) with your Customer Success team to define the appropriate buyer persona.

 - Highlight the leading benefits and features of your product on your website and throughout the sales process.